 The driver had two prior convictions for driving under the influence in 2005, so his arrest for DWI meant he was facing serious penalties.
 The driver admitted he had left the scene of a crash, which was a minor collision.
 However, he claimed the accident had happened at 11:30 PM and not at 1:00 AM.
 He said he did not start drinking until after the collision.

 Police and prosecutors initially did not believe him, and the prosecutor took the DWI charges to court where the defendant was found guilty of both a DUI and of leaving the scene of the accident.
 He was sentenced to between one and two years imprisonment.

 After he was in jail for a year, it ultimately emerged that tweets he had sent on the evening the crash showed he was miles away from the accident scene at the time the accident was initially alleged to have occurred.
 A cell phone expert testified the geo-positioning on the cell phone meant the driver could not have been at the crash scene at 1 AM, the time he was drunk.
-Because of the tweets, his conviction was vacated and he was able to plead guilty to the lesser charge of leaving an accident scene.
+Because of the tweets and metadata, his conviction was vacated and he was able to plead guilty to the lesser charge of leaving an accident scene.

 DWI hit and run cases can be complicated because of establishing a timeline.
 The prosecutor has to prove a defendant was at the scene and impaired for a defendant to be convicted.